 Beyond the obvious personal harm that opioids can do, how else does the opioid affect public safety?
 Researchers at Columbia University set out to discover just that by looking at car accidents, fatalities, and the people who tested positive for opioids over a multi-decade period of time.

-Drivers that are under the influence of drugs are willfully taking their lives, and the lives of others, in their own intoxicated hands.
-Such behavior is negligent, and can be established with a personal injury lawsuit.
+Drivers that are under the influence of drugs are willfully taking their lives, and the lives of others, into their own intoxicated hands.
+Such behavior is negligent and can be established with a personal injury lawsuit.